corbtastik/mongodb-on-k8s/mongodb-local/README.md

 -n mongodb
 ```

 Ensure `mongodb-ops-manager.yml` has `NodePort` configured for external connectivity and you disable backup for Ops Manager.
-Not a best practice but we're running on Minikube and resources are precious :gem:.
+Not a best practice but we're running on Minikube and resources are precious. :gem:

 ```yaml
   externalConnectivity: